Dhaxor/Dhaxor/README.md

 ### Welcome To The Home of Less Bugs and More Wins

-I'm a Full Stack Web Developer adept at creating successful websites that meet customer needs.
+I'm a Software Developer adept at creating successful websites that meet customer needs.
 Specializing in collaborating with customers to gather requirements, produce plans, improve designs and develop high end websites for usability and functionality.
+I am Passionate about agile workflow, software best practices, and solving problems.
+Seeking opportunities to contribute to a highly collaborative work environment.